MTD Is Live. Don't Fall Behind! Start Today for Free

 • the amount

-• the date the income was received or expense incurred,
+• the date the income was received or the expense incurred,

 Paper records alone don not satisfy the requirement.
-If you use a spreadsheet, it must be connected to bridging software capable of submitting your data to HMRC in the correct format.
+You can use a spreadsheet, but it must be connected to bridging software that can submit your data to HMRC in the correct format.

 The Quarterly Update Schedule